-Notes: Table shows estimates of the relationship between task displacement due to automation and the change in employment rates across 30 demographic groups in 14 European countries.
-The dependent variable is the change in employment rates for each group from 2006 to 2018.
-The instrument is the average robot penetration in 5 European countries not included in the sample.
+Notes: The dependent variable is the change in employment rates across 30 demographic groups in 14 European countries from 2006 to 2018.
+The instrument is the average robot penetration in five European countries not included in the sample.
 Robust standard errors are reported.
 The first stage F statistic is the statistic from the Kleibergen-Paap test.